 For the DC Section, as part of its advice on the selection and ongoing review of the investment managers, the Scheme's investment adviser, LCP, incorporates its assessment of the nature and effectiveness of managers' approaches to financially material considerations (including climate change and other ESG considerations), voting and engagement.
-In March 2021, the Trustee reviewed LCP's responsible investment (RI) scores for the existing managers and funds, along with LCP's qualitative RI assessments for each fund and red flags for any managers of concern.
+In March 2022, the Trustee reviewed LCP's responsible investment (RI) scores for the existing managers and funds, along with LCP's qualitative RI assessments for each fund and red flags for any managers of concern.
 These scores cover the manager's approach to ESG factors, voting and engagement.
 The fund scores and assessments are based on LCP's ongoing manager research programme and it is these that directly affect LCP's manager and fund recommendations.
-The manager scores and red flags are based on

-LCP's Responsible Investment Survey 2020.
+The manager scores and red flags are based on LCP's Responsible Investment Survey 2022.
 The highest score available is 4 (strong) and the lowest is 1 (weak).
-This Scheme Year none of the DC Section's managers scored a 2 or lower.
-Therefore, the Trustee was satisfied with the results of the review and no further action was taken.
+The DC Section managers and funds received above average scores (either 3 or 4) for all but one of the funds, the My Property Fund which received a score of 2.
+This was because other property funds were improving their approaches to RI whereas the survey responses indicated that the fund has not kept pace with the market.
+Overall, the Trustee was satisfied with the results of the review and will continue to monitor the managers on an ongoing basis.